-The Governor-General of Australia is the Queen’s representative.
+The Governor-General of Australia is Her Majesty The Queen’s representative.
 In practice, they are Australia’s Head of State and have a range of constitutional and ceremonial duties.
 The Governor-General is also the Commander-in-Chief of the Australian Defence Force.

 These duties are essential to Australia's modern democracy, however perhaps the most important role of the Governor-General is their work in the Australian community.
 Each year the Governor-General hosts or attends hundreds of events around the country and meet tens of thousands of Australians.
 They do this to celebrate the best of Australia and recognise the everyday Australians who, without fuss or fanfare, contribute to the lives of others and make Australia such a compassionate, harmonious and peaceful place.

 The Governor-General has specific constitutional and statutory powers.
 The Governor-General acts on the advice of Ministers who are responsible to Parliament (and ultimately, through elections, the Australian people).

 - Facilitating the work of the Commonwealth Parliament and Government

 - Dissolving Parliament and issuing writs for a Federal election